Har3ndra/Har3ndra/README.md

 - 👋 Hi, I’m @Har3ndra
-- 👀 I’m interested in being a Data Analyst
+- 👀 I’m interested in being a Data Analyst/Engineer
 - 💞️ I’m looking to collaborate on projects related to data science that can help me enhance my skills
 - 📫 Reach me at harsa3112@gmail.com
 - 😄 Pronouns: he/him